bastardsandcheats/SALTS-stuff/README.md

-# SALTS-stuff
-Few things for salts
+A few things I find usefull for salts